Toloka/docs/en/template-builder/operations/internet-search.md

 To check if the user clicked on the link, use the [condition.link-opened](../reference/condition.link-opened.md) component by specifying it in the `validation` property.

-Remember that the condition only works if a user clicks the link in the interface.
+Remember that the condition only works if an annotator clicks the link in the interface.
 If the link is opened via the address bar, the condition doesn't work.

 [View example in the sandbox](https://clck.ru/Tqux9).